-There is no one cause of morning sickness during pregnancy, and severity varies among women.
-Increased hormone levels during the first few weeks of pregnancy are among the most common causes.
+There’s no one cause of morning sickness during pregnancy, and severity varies among women.
+Increased hormone levels during the first few weeks of pregnancy is among the most common causes.
 Reduced blood sugar is another common cause of morning sickness.

-Other factors can exacerbate morning sickness.
+Other factors can worsen morning sickness.
 These include:

 Morning sickness can vary between pregnancies.
 While you may have had severe morning sickness during one pregnancy, in future pregnancies it may be very mild.

 Women who experience morning sickness well beyond the first 3 to 4 months of their pregnancies should speak with their doctor.
 Also seek help if you aren’t gaining any weight during pregnancy.

 Morning sickness is usually not severe enough to hinder fetal growth and development.
 For some pregnant women, nausea causes them to experience severe vomiting and weight loss.